 Loading...

-Our patented algorithm performs automatic craniofacial superimposition in less than a second.
+Our patented algorithms perform automatic craniofacial superimposition in less than a second.
 That means even large databases can be searched for positive matches in a reasonable amount of time.

 Objectivity